goonerlagoon/Programming-Notes/README.md

 };
 ```

-The above says: create the function, and assign it to the variable "sayHi".
+The above is a _function express_ that's assigned to the variable "sayHi".
-Note the semicolon at the end, at the function expression is still part of an assignment statement
+Note the semicolon at the end, as the function expression is still part of an assignment statement

 `alert( sayHi ); // shows the function code`